-• If you see both Full Chain and CRL Online in a fail state, this generally indicates that you have not imported the root and/or intermediate certificate for the certificate into the appropriate store on the Keyfactor Command server (see Configure Certificate Chain Trusts for CAs in the profile level.
-One way to do this is:

-Keyfactor Command Server Installation Guide).

-• If you see just CRL Online in a fail state, this generally indicates that the Certificate Revocation List (CRL) for the CA could not be reached.
+- If you see both Full Chain and CRL Online in a fail state, this generally indicates that you have not imported the root and/or intermediate certificate for the certificate into the appropriate store on the Keyfactor Command server (see Configure Certificate Chain Trusts for CAs in the Keyfactor Command Server Installation Guide). - If you see just CRL Online in a fail state, this generally indicates that the Certificate Revocation List (CRL) for the CA could not be reached.